 Ensure that you’ve given the water heater time to cool before you release the pressure.
 Only then can you drain it and bypass the water heater to protect it from the antifreeze chemicals.

 Many generic types of antifreeze can taint your water supply and damage your plumbing or fixings.
-It’s best to use RV-specific antifreeze made from propylene glycol.
+It’s best to use RV-specific antifreeze made from propylene glycol (PG), which is also found in vaping e-liquids.
 Remember to close all the faucets before you start pumping them through the pipes.

 It’s good to get into the habit of winterizing your motorhome whenever you store it for a significant time, not just during the cold months.
 It’ll help you keep your RV in top condition.